 python train.py

-This will generate a new serialized model data/char-rnn-classification.pt.
+This will generate a new serialized model data/char-rnn-classification.pt

 There are two methods for saving PyTorch models:

-1. save the entire model using pickle, or
+- save the entire model using

-2. saving just the model state_dict.
+, or - saving just the model

-We have opted for the second method because it is more portable, the pickle method is sensitive to the Python environment and folder structure.
+We have opted for the second method because it is more portable, the pickle

 torch.save(rnn.state_dict(), "data/char-rnn-classification.pt")